 In vehicles with a mechanical hydraulic proportioning valve, the front brakes work harder and typically wear at a rate two to three times faster than the rear brake pads or shoes.
 So historically, rear brake linings have typically lasted two to three times longer than the front linings.

-Electronic brake proportioning (also called Electronic Brake Distribution or EBD) was introduced a number of years ago, and is now becoming common on many late model import and domestic vehicles.
-Some applications include late model Honda, Toyota, Audi, Mercedes and others.
+Electronic brake proportioning (also called Electronic Brake Distribution or EBD) is now becoming common on many late model import and domestic vehicles.
+Some of the first applications included 2005 and up Honda, Toyota, Audi, Mercedes and others.
 The Honda Accord was equipped with electronic brake proportioning in 2006, and all Honda vehicles, except the S2000, now have it.

 With electronic brake proportioning, pressure from the master cylinder is routed equally to the front and rear brakes.
 There is no mechanical proportioning valve in the brake system.
 Instead, the Antilock Brake System (ABS) controls what happens at the rear brakes.